gabrielecanepa/HTMLStart/README.md

 The generate document contains:

-- The **reccomend minimum** to make the document work properly on any device, showing a title and a description of the page
+- The **reccomend minimum** to make the document work properly on any device and show a title and a description of the page
 - All the essential **Open Graph** and **Twitter** tags that enable any web page to become a rich object in a social context
-- A complete reference that will help you show your **favicons** on every browser and device
+- A complete reference that will help you show your **favicon** on every browser and device
-- **Link and scripts** sample tags (with minified _Bootstrap_ and _FontAwesome_) following best practices to help the document load faster
+- Some sample **link and script** tags (with minified _Bootstrap_ and _FontAwesome_ included) following best practices to help your document load faster

 ## Install

 ### Manual

-Fork, clone or directly download the repository and copy the file `htmlstart.sublime-snippet`.
+Fork, clone or directly download [the repository](https://github.com/gabrielecanepa/HTMLStart) and copy the file `htmlstart.sublime-snippet`.

 In your terminal type